 Martin Harrysson, Estelle Metayer, and Hugo Sarrazin published an article in McKinsey Quarterly titled ”How ‘social intelligence’ can guide decisions.”
-The article offered fresh, thought-provoking ideas about the importance of social intelligence in making strategic decisions.
-Below are interesting highlights from their article that caught my attention.
-See the preview link below to access the article.
+The article offers fresh, thought-provoking ideas about the importance of social intelligence in making strategic decisions.
+Key points from the article are bulleted below.

 - As social technologies mature and organizations become convinced of their power, we believe they will take on a broader role: informing competitive strategy.